-Plaintiff alleged that Defendants violated paragraph c of section 224 of Quebec’s Consumer Protection Act by charging a higher price than that advertised for their tickets on their websites (www.ticketmaster.ca) and mobiles application (by way of hidden fees, which are added on to the ticket price after the first step of the purchase process).
+Plaintiff alleged that Defendants violated paragraph c of section 224 of Quebec’s Consumer Protection Act by failing to give greater prominence to the total price advertised for their tickets on their websites (www.ticketmaster.ca) and mobiles application as compared to the sub-total and the amount of the fees.
 These allegations were never proven in Court.

 Who is included in the Settlement Class?

 Consumers residing in Quebec who purchased on the primary market at least one (1) ticket to an event in the Province of Quebec using either:

 a mobile phone or other mobile device via either www.ticketmaster.ca or one of the Ticketmaster mobile applications, between June 23, 2013 and May 24, 2017, or

 with respect to certain Quebec Venues, the www.ticketmaster.ca website with the use of a desktop computer or standard internet browser, between September 30, 2015 and May 24, 2017.
 For Desktop Tickets, the Quebec Venues which are eligible for a credit are :

 b) Le Savoy;

 c) Circuit Formule E;